 Several theorists and practitioners have attempted to arrive at a classification of the functions that mass media perform.
-Broadly, however, mass media can be seen to perform four major functions: surveillance, interpretation-correlation, social transmission and entertainment.
+Broadly, however, mass media can been seen to perform four major functions: surveillance, interpretation-co-relation, social transmission and entertainment.
 The first three of these functions were first enumerated in 1948 by American social scientist and communication theorist Harold Lasswell.